Ask a doctor about a prescription for DARUNAVIR TARBIS 600 mg FILM-COATED TABLETS

 Composition of Darunavir Tarbis 600 mg film-coated tablets EFG

-Appearance of Darunavir Tarbis 600 mg film-coated tablets EFG and packaging contents
+Appearance of Darunavir Tarbis 600 mg film-coated tablets EFG and package contents

-Oval, biconvex film-coated tablets, approximately 17.9 mm in length and 9.0 mm in width, with a 'V' on one face and a '5' on the other, in a yellow color.
+Oval, biconvex, film-coated tablets, yellow in color, approximately 17.9 mm in length and 9.0 mm in width, engraved with a 'V' on one side and a '5' on the other.

 Aluminum blisters in a cardboard box.
-Each box contains unit doses of film-coated tablets in blisters of 30 x 1, 60 x 1, or 90 x 1 units.
+Each box contains single-dose film-coated tablets in blisters of 30 x 1, 60 x 1, or 90 x 1 units.

 Plastic bottle:

-High-density polypropylene (HDPE) white opaque plastic bottle in a cardboard box.
-The bottle contains a silica gel desiccant container.
-This container must be left inside the bottle for the protection of the tablets and must not be swallowed.
+High-density polyethylene (HDPE) white opaque plastic bottle in a cardboard box.
+The bottle contains a desiccant gel silica container.
+This container should be left inside the bottle to protect the tablets and should not be swallowed.

 Each box contains 60 film-coated tablets.